Choosing the family Christmas tree can be a season highlight or headache. Everyone has an opinion and generally, bigger and fuller is seen as better.

 The looming drawback to cut your own trees is that you have to cut your own tree.
 Bring a sharp saw.
 Once its cut, you generally have to drag it back to your car, so keep that in mind when looking for the largest, fullest tree.
 Thankfully, many tree farms have begun realizing that most of us are not as rugged as we are sentimental, and they make the cut your own experience a little easier by assisting with the cutting and having sleighs or wagons available to cart the tree to your car.

 Live Trees The final Christmas tree choice is a live tree.
-If you live in an area with mild winters, there are probably potted or B&B trees available all year.
+If you live in an area with mild winters, there are probably potted or balled and burlaped (B and B) trees available all year.
 If your local garden centers ship off their nursery stock before the holidays, you may need to pre-order a live tree or even buy it during the growing season.

 Live trees will, of course, be the freshest choice.
 If your tree is potted and small enough to move, you can re-use it for several years.
 But if your objective is to use the tree for the holidays and then plant it in your landscape, there are several more factors to consider, like mature height and width and when are you going to get it into the ground.
 If this is the direction your aiming, Keeping Your Live Christmas Tree Alive will give you some tips.